 “Giving is more than just taking a tax deduction.
 There is wisdom to it.
 Planned giving is significantly different for the giver than emotional giving or giving from negative aspects like pressure, shame and guilt.
 The benefits and positive impacts are also much greater from planned giving, as are the sense of effectiveness and sense of contribution.” — Attorney Bruce Ketron, Esq.

-My clients have taught me that successful people give of themselves and their money.
-Some talk about the satisfaction of seeing good things while they are still alive.
+Successful people give of themselves and their money.
+Some talk about the satisfaction of seeing good things happen while they are still alive.
 Others talk about the benefits of helping out.

-Gifts to Family During Life: Tax law allows annual gifts to as many persons as you want each year without any tax consequences or reporting [in 2012 the amount is $13,000].
+Gifts to family during life: Tax law allows annual gifts to as many persons as you want each year without any tax consequences or reporting [in 2018 the amount is $15,000].
 Gifts of a value over that should be discussed with your lawyer and CPA (a tax return is required to be filed by the person MAKING the gift over that amount).
 There is a lot to discuss as to your purpose, manner and impact of family gifting.

-Gifting Programs During Life and at Death (or Afterwards): The common theme is that gifting is an important part of your legacy and what you think is important.
-That is why it is so important to know about Planned Giving which is any plan that involves a goal and action to carry out that goal.
+Gifting programs during life and at death (or afterward): The common theme is that gifting is an important part of your legacy and what you think is important.
+That is why it is so important to know about planned giving, which is any plan that involves a goal and action to carry out that goal.

-Planned Giving to Family at or after Death: Simply stated, if you leave assets to family or friends upon your death (or to be given to them over time) you are providing resources for them after you are gone.
-Your true legacy is your impact upon those you care for so shouldn’t you make the effort that the impact from your assets is consistent to who you are and what you stand for?
+Planned giving to family at or after death: Simply stated, if you leave assets to family or friends upon your death (or to be given to them over time), you are providing resources for them after you are gone.
+Your true legacy is your impact upon those you care about, so shouldn’t you make the effort to ensure that the impact from your assets is consistent to who you are and what you stand for?